Free Hat

 In the episode, the boys are angered at alterations made to films prior to their re-release, which they perceive as resultantly inferior.
 In response, they resolve to prevent any further changes to the films by apprehending their directors, while also catering to a group demanding the release of a convicted child murderer after they misconstrue a notice written on their club's sign.

 Much of the plot of "Free Hat" parodies Raiders of the Lost Ark.
 The episode satirizes digital alterations made to films such as the original Star Wars trilogy and E.T. the Extra-Terrestrial, the latter of which was reissued four months prior to the episode's airdate.

-Ironically, seasons 1–11 of South Park would themselves be digitally re-rendered in HD in 2016, resulting in numerous changes to these earlier episodes.
-A sequence in "Free Hat" goes so far as to feature the creators themselves introducing an enhanced version of the first episode of South Park, with narration which says, "yes, all the charm of the simple little show will melt away before your eyes as it is replaced by newer and more standardized animation.”

 Plot

 At a movie theater, Kyle, Stan, Cartman and Tweek express contempt at Steven Spielberg and George Lucas altering their films prior to their reissue to "make them more PC".
 They decide to form an organization to promote their cause.
-As an incentive, Cartman writes "free hat" on the sign and has Tweek fold paper hats to offer the attendees.
+As an incentive, Cartman decides they should give out free hats to get people to come to the meeting and assigns Tweek to fold paper napkins into hats, but Cartman writes the letters on the sign too large and is forced to leave off the "S", so that it reads "FREE HAT".
 Tweek is unable to make enough hats and the boys are surprised by the large turnout at the organization's first meeting.
 However, the attendees misconstrue the incentive and believe that the club supports the release of Hat McCullough, who was convicted of murdering twenty-three infants.

 The crowd focuses on persuading the governor to release McCullough, while the boys appear on Nightline to explain their motives.
 Spielberg and Lucas are also guests on the show, and when the boys mention altering Raiders of the Lost Ark, the two directors are convinced to do exactly that.
 Determined to stop them, the boys sneak into Lucas' house and steal the original negative for the film, but Lucas catches them.
 Lucas calls the police, and the boys attempt to convince him to defy Spielberg.
 As their attempts begin to sway him, Spielberg arrives, accompanied by guards, and Lucas reluctantly gives Spielberg the film.
 Stan, Kyle and Cartman are taken prisoner to be guests at the film's premiere, but Tweek escapes.
-At this point, a fictional trailer is shown for a remastered version of South Parks pilot episode.
+At this point, a fictional trailer is shown for a remastered version of "Cartman Gets an Anal Probe", the first episode of South Park.